Simultaneous Inference in Multiple Matrix-Variate Graphs for High-Dimensional Neural Recordings: Simultaneous Inference Framework

 \subsubsection{Single Edge Test}

-By leveraging information across $m$ sessions using group lasso (\cref{eq:spatial_est_beta}), we not only improve the efficiency of spatial partial correlation estimates but also enhance the power of tests for detecting significant associations.
+By leveraging information across $m$ sample groups using group Lasso (\cref{eq:spatial_est_beta}), we not only improve the efficiency of spatial partial correlation estimates but also enhance the power of tests for detecting significant associations.
 We first consider testing a single edge: for a pair $(i,j)$, the null hypothesis is